 Generated models pair naturally with AI-generated logic.
 Once you have your prop set:

-- Or jump to a full game build with How to Build a Roblox Game with AI
+- Or jump to a full game build with How to Build a Roblox Game With AI